 Marketing Lesson: Timeliness creates a sense of urgency and relevancy.
 Marketers can employ real-time elements such as dynamic countdown clocks and other dynamic content in emails and websites to create hype.
 Everyone can create a discount coupon, but how about an unbeatable coupon only good for one day or half a day?

 Marketing Lesson: Working with brands that suit your DNA can create powerful marketing moments that draw massive attention.
 But there is a catch: make sure a collab feels natural and not forced.
 Also, don’t engage in limited/scarcity tactics if it’s not your brand position.

 Marketing Lesson: Gamification is a good tool in this context; for instance, by running a quiz to let fans score perks by proving their brand knowledge.
 Several brands have also gamified their rewards programs: only members with a specific points balance or seniority status get access to certain initiatives – because they have #earnedit.

 Marketing Lesson: Staying on top of the hype game and serving on-demand initiatives requires up-to-date insights.
-Marketers need to always make sure to gather consumer data at every turn, and manage that data in central repositories that are updated in real time; for instance, the Universal Consumer Profiles that inform every marketing initiative on the Selligent Marketing Cloud platform.
+Marketers need to always make sure to gather consumer data at every turn, and manage that data in central repositories that are updated in real time; for instance, the Universal Consumer Profiles that inform every marketing initiative on the Marigold Engage platform.
 And now that the phenomenon is at an all-time high, marketers also need to watch carefully whether drop culture will endure and how consumer expectations are changing – and adapt accordingly.